Arquisoft/dechat_es4a/dechat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Installation

+Clone or download this repository.
+After that, you will need to download the folder node_modules.
+Go to the folder /dechat and use the follow command:
+` `

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server in the folder /dechat.
+It will open `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding